4m4dor/antonio.amador.github.io/README.md

 # KIT Automotive
-This is an example repository for the upcoming project of an automotive store
+This is a repository example for the upcoming project of an automotive store